|Alpha (Feature Flag)||Beta|

-kOps has experimental support for configuring clusters with IPv6-only pods and dual-stack nodes.
+kOps has beta support for configuring clusters with IPv6-only pods and IPv6-only or dual-stack nodes.

 IPv6 mode is specified by setting

 kops create cluster sets this field, among others.

 Cloud providers ¶

 IPv6 requires the external Cloud Controller Manager.

 VPC, subnets, and topology ¶